angular/angular/aio/content/guide/docs-style-guide.md

 For specific language and grammar usage, a word list, style, tone, and formatting recommendations, see the [Google Developer Documentation Style Guide](https://developers.google.com/style).

-If you have any questions that this style guide doesn't answer or you would like to discuss documentation styles visit the [Angular repo](https://github.com/angular/angular) and [file a documentation issue](https://github.com/angular/angular/issues/new/choose).
+If you have any questions that this style guide doesn't answer or you would like to discuss documentation styles, see the [Angular repo](https://github.com/angular/angular) and [file a documentation issue](https://github.com/angular/angular/issues/new/choose).

 <!-- links -->